Omar-Alaoui-sossi/Omnidirectional-Robot-contol-using-ROS-/README.md

 ``catkin_make``

 # Simulation :

-after setting up the catking workspace
-In order to launch the robot in Gazebo use the following command line :
+After setting up the catking workspace ,in order to launch the robot in Gazebo use the following command line :

 `roslaunch final_gazebo final.launch `